rupraph/pipo-modules-FW/README.md

 This repo contains the code for pipo motion, analog, and range with the UI.

+# The last stable and tested version of the code is in bramch "main"

-# Minimal Quick Start guide
+# Minimal Quick Start guide (linux/mac)

 To run the project, you need:

-- VS with PlatformIO extension
+- VScode with PlatformIO extension
 - install the espressif32 platform in PIO
-- optionally, install npm (to compile the UI, and be able to use the compile upload scripts)
+- optionally, install npm (to compile the web UI, and be able to use the compile/upload scripts)
 - optionally install vite in the web-config folder(for UI):`npm install vite --save-dev`

 The project is configured to deal with seprate environments for each module so don't use the usual PIO build/upload buttons at the bootom of vscode, these will likely not work.